 Acting as an introduction to freestyle is a Rookies area with large boxes, small jumps and a mini half-pipe.
 For extreme freestylers, the Pro Zone features rails, big kickers and a competition-standard half pipe.
 A boardercross course is also located here.
 Aimed at families and beginners, the Element Park at mid-mountain includes soft impact boxes and rails, an introductory boardercross course and a fun slope.

-Explore the slopes of Meribel from a private luxury chalet.
+Enjoy a skiing holiday in Meribel from a private luxury chalet.